Over the past fifteen years, Voiceless has been at the forefront of creating a new social justice movement – animal protection.

 Voiceless invested $2 million worth of seed grants and prizes in capacity-building organisations and advocates.
 We attracted a network of high-profile leaders in business, arts and science to lend their names and voices to the cause.

 We supported over 150 projects that contributed towards the alleviation of animal suffering in Australia.
 The projects were at the forefront of animal protection and included scientific research, public awareness campaigns, law and policy, television and print advertisements and the publication of books and magazines.
-(Grants Archive coming soon).
+Search our Grants Archive here.

 Today, the movement is strong with a wide variety of professional, well-funded organisations and advocates successfully campaigning to make change.